allenai/allennlp/tutorials/getting_started/laziness.md

 Then each epoch's `for instance in instances` results in a *new* call to `MyDatasetReader._read()`, and your instances will be read from disk 10 times.

-In this case, you should make sure that your `_read()` method doesn't itself load the whole dataset into memory; otherwise it defeats the point of using laziness.

 ## Laziness in `YourDatasetReader._read()`